 To open short positions on EUR/USD, you need:

-Trading is carried out in the area of 30 and 50 moving averages, which indicates market uncertainty regarding its direction for the long term, but with a slight advantage for sellers of the euro.
+Trading is carried out above the 30 and 50 daily moving averages, which indicates an upward correction in the euro.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.

-A breakout of the lower border of the indicator around 1.1705 will increase pressure on the euro.
-The breakout of the upper border in the 1.1730 area will lead to another attempt to strengthen the pair.
+A breakthrough of the lower border of the indicator in the area of 1.1335 will increase pressure on the euro.
+A breakout of the upper border in the area of 1.1379 will lead to an increase in the pair.

 Description of indicators

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 50.
 It is marked in yellow on the chart.